plone/training/plone_training_config/instructions.rst

     $ vagrant plugin install vagrant-vbguest

-Now either extract the the files from the attachment (if you read this as a mail) or download and extract http://www.starzel.de/plone-tutorial/plone_training_config.zip into your training directory.
+Now either unzip the attachment (if you read this as a mail) or download the zipfile http://www.starzel.de/plone-tutorial/plone_training_config.zip and copy its contents into your training directory.
 It should now hold the file "Vagrantfile" and the directory ``manifests``.

 Start the VM that is configured in "Vagrantfile"